gobeyondidentity/customer-docs/docs/contribute/add-new-topic.md

 [pr]: https://github.com/gobeyondidentity/customer-docs/pulls
 [enhancements]: https://github.com/gobeyondidentity/customer-docs/issues/new?assignees=&labels=%F0%9F%8C%9F+enhancement&projects=&template=enhancement.yml
 [get-started]: ./get-started.md

+Make sure to consult with the Sr. Technical Writer when adding topics or want to propose changes to the content structure.

+The Sr. Technical Writer maintains the content's quality, reduces duplication, and provides a consistent user experience.
+They can also strategize how to deliver complex information—for example, adding an explainer video (<90 secs) can help with complex scenarios or issues.

 1. Make sure you're back on the main (default) branch so you can sync your local working branch.